- Position: Professor (Clinical)

 - Location: Level 6, Wellcome Trust Brenner Building

-I lead the Experimental Haematology section in LICAP, and the Translational Haematology Research group.
-Peter Hillmen is Professor of Experimental Haematology and Honorary Consultant Haematologist at Leeds Teaching Hospitals NHS Trust.
+Peter Hillmen leads the Experimental Haematology section in LICAP, and the Translational Haematology Research group.
+He is Professor of Experimental Haematology and Honorary Consultant Haematologist at Leeds Teaching Hospitals NHS Trust.

 Professor Hillmen qualified in Medicine at Leeds Medical School in 1985 and completed his general medical training in Leeds in 1988.
 He was a Haematology Registrar in Hammersmith Hospital, London between 1989 and 1990 before completing three years as a Wellcome Training Fellow based at the Royal Postgraduate Medical School (1991 to 1993) completing a PhD working on PNH under the supervision of Professor Lucio Luzzatto.
 He then moved back to Leeds as a Senior Registrar in Haematology, Yorkshire (1994 to 1996).
 He was appointed as a Consultant Haematologist Mid-Yorkshire Trust and Leeds General Infirmary in 1996 before moving to Leeds Teaching Hospitals NHS Trust in 2004.
 He was appointed as Professor of Experimental Haematology, University of Leeds in 2013.